welteki/docs.actuated.dev/docs/register.md

 > We'll walk you through the onboarding process and answer all your questions, so that you can be up and running straight away.

-We've now run over 120,000 VMs for commercial teams already, and there's very little for you to do to get started, in most cases, we've seen a 2-3x speed up for `x86_64` builds by switching one line in a workflow: `runs-on: actuated`.
+We've now run over 160,000 VMs for commercial teams already, and there's very little for you to do to get started, in most cases, we've seen a 2-3x speed up for `x86_64` builds by switching one line in a workflow: `runs-on: actuated`.
 For `Arm` builds, native hardware makes a night and day difference.

 ## Book a call with us

+Some engineers hate talking to sales people.
+You're not alone, and this is not a sales call, or with sales people.
+Our pricing is public, and paid month to month by corporate card.

+The purpose of a call is to understand your goals, and help you pick the best server hardware, hosting company, and subscription plan for your usage.

 Before the call, generate a usage report with our open-source [actions-usage tool](https://github.com/self-actuated/actions-usage) and send over the results via email.
 It'll help us recommend the best fit plan and server sizes for you.